open/close all folders

 - Anti-Villain: He carried out the wishes of Orochimaru simply because he felt it gave his life meaning.

 - Asskicking Equals Authority: When it comes to the Sound Five; he was able to beat all four of them at the same time, and apparently almost killed Kidomaru.
+Keep in mind that Kidomaru's Instant Armor is extremely resilient to physical attacks, such as his bones.

 - Back from the Dead: With Kabuto's mass Edo Tensei, he's baaaack, but is made dead again before he could do anything major.